 Annesley completed National Service in 1958, and later the same year enrolled at St Martin’s to study painting.
-He transferred to the sculpture department to study under Anthony Caro, and worked as his studio assistant with fellow student Michael Bolus.
+He transferred to the sculpture department to study under Martin and Caro, and worked as his studio assistant with fellow student Michael Bolus.
 After graduating in 1961, he taught at the Croydon College of Art, St Martin’s and Central School of Art and Design, London.
 His first solo exhibition was held at The Waddington Galleries, London, in 1966.
-He would have two more solo shows at Waddington Galleries in 1968 and 1970.
+He had two more solo shows at Waddington Galleries in 1968 and 1970.
 ‘Swing Low’ (1964), ‘Loquat’ (1965) and ‘Untitled’ (1968–9) entered the Tate collection in 1971 as part of the Alistair McAlpine Gift.
 Annesley’s work is held in other important public collections around the world, including the British Council Collection; Museum of Modern Art, New York; Nagoya City Art Museum, Japan; and National Museums of Northern Ireland.
 He was elected Fellow of the Royal Society of British Sculptors in 1995.